Planned Parenthood of New York City (PPNYC) Staff Trainers

-Alex Stevens, M.P.H., is the Associate Director of Adult and Professional Programs at PPNYC.
-In this role, she helps organizations build their capacity to share healthy sexuality messages with clients and provide essential health referrals.
-Ms. Stevens also oversees PPNYC’s Training Institute and adult education programs, including the Adult Role Models program and the Promotores de Salud program.
+Alex Stevens, MPH, is Senior Director of Learning and Practice at PPNYC.
+In this role, she oversees the Education Department’s professional development, organizational capacity building, curriculum development, and replication initiatives.
 Prior to working at PPNYC, she conducted weekly sexuality education classes and counseling sessions for middle and high school students in the Carrera Adolescent Pregnancy Prevention Program.
 Ms. Stevens has also led education, training, and research efforts at the Young Men's Health Clinic, Columbia University’s Rape Crisis/Anti-Violence Support Center, and Planned Parenthood Federation of America.
-She has extensive experience in curriculum development, sexual education, and training for adolescents, college students, parents, and professionals.
-Ms. Stevens has an M.P.H. in Sexuality and Health from Columbia University.
+She has extensive experience in curriculum development, sexuality education, and training for adolescents, college students, parents, and professionals.
+Ms. Stevens has an MPH in Sexuality and Health from Columbia University.

-Larissa Vasquez is the Adult Programs Manager at PPNYC.
+Larissa Vasquez is the Senior Director of Community Engagement at PPNYC.
 She oversees the adult programs that provide training, outreach, and support to adults in the communities served by PPNYC.
 Prior to joining PPNYC, she worked as a bilingual reproductive health educator at New York Presbyterian Hospital's family planning clinic.
 Ms. Vasquez studied Biological Sciences at Connecticut College and has extensive public health training and experience in birth control and options counseling.

-Ilene Richman (LMSW, FAE) has been a Fertility Awareness Educator since 2001.
-As the proprietor of the Fertility Awareness Center, she teaches women and couples how to use Fertility Awareness for pregnancy prevention, pregnancy achievement, and empowerment around their reproductive and sexual well-being.
-In 2014, Ilene headed the re-launch of the Association of Fertility Awareness Professionals, an international membership organization for trained professionals teaching Fertility Awareness in a secular context, and now serves as its director Ilene is a Licensed Master of Social Work with a specialty in organizational development and leadership.
+Ilene Richman, LMSW, FAE, has been a Fertility Awareness Educator since 2001.
+As the proprietor of the Fertility Awareness Center, she teaches women and couples how to use Fertility Awareness for pregnancy prevention, pregnancy achievement, and empowerment in their reproductive and sexual well-being.
+In 2014, Ms. Richman headed the re-launch of the Association of Fertility Awareness Professionals, an international membership organization for trained professionals teaching Fertility Awareness in a secular context, and now serves as its director.
+Ms. Richman is a Licensed Master of Social Work with a specialty in organizational development and leadership.
 She serves as a member of the Human Rights Committee at AHRC NYC, which supports people with intellectual and other developmental disabilities, and is active in a number of community organizations in Bedford Stuyvesant, Brooklyn, where she resides.